Chart Color Schemes

 Holloways Beach displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Holloways Beach, as per the latest Census, consisted of 63.0% houses and 37.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Qld's 80.8% houses and 19.2% other dwellings.
-Home ownership in Holloways Beach was at 28.6%, similar to Non-Metro Qld's level.
-The remaining dwellings were either mortgaged (34.4%) or rented (36.9%).
-The median monthly mortgage repayment in the area was $1,400, lower than Non-Metro Qld's average of $1,733.
-The median weekly rent figure in Holloways Beach was recorded at $305, compared to Non-Metro Qld's $390.
-Nationally, Holloways Beach's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Holloways Beach's dwelling structures, as per the latest Census, consisted of 63.0% houses and 37.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 80.8% houses and 19.2% other dwellings.
+Home ownership in Holloways Beach was 28.6%, with mortgaged dwellings at 34.4% and rented ones at 36.9%.
+The median monthly mortgage repayment was $1,400, lower than Non-Metro Qld's average of $1,733.
+Weekly rent in Holloways Beach was $305, compared to Non-Metro Qld's $390.
+Nationally, Holloways Beach's mortgage repayments were significantly lower at $1,400 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing